unix-for-life

 Modularity: Write simple parts connected by simple language

-The only way to tackle complex issues that won’t fall apart is to keep global complexity down.
-Instead, foster simple parts connected by well-defined communication channels and understandable language, so most problems are local to a specific area and there are opportunities for updating one part without breaking the whole.
+The only way to tackle complex issues that won’t fall apart is to reduce global complexity.
+Foster simple parts connected by well-defined communication channels and understandable language, so most problems are local to a specific area and there are opportunities for updating one part without breaking the whole. ^top

 Clarity: Clarity is better than cleverness